niparis/myinfo-backend/readme.md

 ## What can be done

-First, run the Django API server (cf above)
+First, run the Django API server (cf above, setup A or B)

 ### 1. Retrieve the MyInfo authorization URL